 My son decided to attend college elsewhere, so I had to cancel.
 But I was sorry I didn't get to meet Kristin and Scott.

 Because most Airbnb and many VRBO properties don't have licenses, many hotel and B&B associations have complained that Airbnb and VRBO properties don't have to be inspected for rental licenses and aren't paying lodging taxes.

 In a growing number of cities, including Chicago and Duluth, Airbnb now is collecting lodging taxes on behalf of hosts.

 Federal tax law actually encourages homeowners to open their houses to lodgers.
 After many visitors to the 1996 Summer Olympics in Atlanta were unable to find places to stay, the IRS decided to allow people to rent their homes for 14 days a year without paying taxes on the income.

 In Europe, renting out a few rooms in your home is a time-honored tradition.
 You see them everywhere: pensions in England and Spain, zimmer frei in Germany, agriturismos in the Italian countryside.

-In Duluth, Minn., where hotels rooms regularly sell out in summer and can charge $200-$350 per night, the City Council doesn't like any kind of alternative rentals.
+In Duluth, Minn., where hotels rooms regularly sell out in summer and can charge $250-$400 per night, the City Council was wary alternative rentals.

-One retired pastor, a former Duluth resident who stays at Airbnbs when he visits, protested in a letter of the editor of the Duluth News Tribune.
+One retired pastor, a former Duluth resident who stays at Airbnbs when he visits, urged the council to allow them, and finally, it did.